SuadeLabs/fire/documentation/properties/type.md

 ### financial_lease

 A finance lease is an arrangement under which one person (the lessor) provides the money to buy an asset which is used by another (the lessee) in return for an interest charge.
-A lease liability, in this case, is the present value of the future obligations under the lease agreement.
+A lease liability, in this case, is the present value of the future obligations under the lease agreement. (see Loan - financial_lease above)

 ### current (checking, demand)